Ấn Độ ngày nay, bên

 A public hospital’s surgery room.

-Ganges River in the early morning, bustling because of the crowds…some to wipe themselves down, some to get water, some to bathe.
+to wipe themselves down, some to get water, some to bathe.

 Suddenly encountering some familiar faces, [I] was surprised…deeply admiring the guy who entered the water to his waist…BH [biao han, daring] to the extreme…but hope he is not our compatriot.